At a Glance

 Partner: University of Granada

 Housing: Homestay accommodations with Spanish families, student residence

 Calendar: Fall, Spring, or Academic Year

 Accepts Non-Brown students: Space-available basis

 In Fall 2016, the Brown in Granada program transitioned to the Consortium for Advanced Studies Abroad Program (CASA-Spain) in Granada.
-CASA is a non-profit consortium of ten leading research universities formed for the purpose of organizing and delivering rigorous education abroad programs in collaboration with leading world universities.
-CASA member institutions are Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, Johns Hopkins University, Northwestern University, Trinity College Dublin, the University of Pennsylvania, and Vanderbilt University.
+CASA is a non-profit consortium of eleven leading research universities formed for the purpose of organizing and delivering rigorous education abroad programs in collaboration with leading world universities.
+CASA member institutions are Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, Johns Hopkins University, Northwestern University, Trinity College Dublin, the University of Melbourne, the University of Pennsylvania, and Vanderbilt University.
 The administering institution for the CASA Granada program is Brown University.

 Upon arrival, students participate in a mandatory customized course at the University of Granada's Center for Modern Languages (CLM), which will prepare them for the challenges of undertaking academic study in a university system and academic culture entirely different to those which they have experienced at home.
 The 60-hour class continues to meet periodically throughout the semester providing the students with academic support and tutoring.